rally-carlos/notes/stackedit/Project Plans/Github Actions - Lean UX Canvas.md

 ## All / General

- - Increased crowd sourced support (with a homogenous platform)
+ - Increase crowd sourced support (with a homogenous platform)
+ - Reduce CI/build part of cycletime (remove current queue and agent issues)

 ## Development / Product Engineers